 As we learn about the necklace passing from one owner to the next, the mystery of the jewels unravels along with the lives of the writers looking for its secrets.

-Compulsively readable, I adored all the various aspects of this debut novel.
-I look forward to finding out what else Amy Tector can do!
+Compulsively readable, I adored all the various aspects of this debut jewelry novel.
+I look forward to finding out what else Amy Tector can do.
+It was an easy pick for books set in Paris.

 As the family hunts for the truth, there is drama from all over the world.
 Everyone seems to have a claim on the diamond and how did Helen come to process this priceless treasure?

-This book has suspense, history, treasure, and family drama- the perfect combo for a great summer read.
+This jewelry novel has suspense, history, treasure, and family drama- the perfect combo for a great summer read.

 Jane Austen Retellings

-This modern take on Pride and Prejudice had me giggling multiple times.
+This modern classic retelling of Pride and Prejudice had me giggling multiple times.
 The Bennett sisters get modern updates in all the best ways.

-This book was my choice for a classic adaptation and I loved it.
+This book was my choice for a classic adaptation and I loved this contemporary fiction book it.
 Food and romance are at the center of this book and I thought that it was done so well.

-It has all the classic conflict of pride and prejudice with a fresh new spin that made the book so relatable and easy to read.
+It has all the classic conflicts of Pride and Prejudice with a fresh new spin that made the book so relatable and easy to read.
+The conflicts make it perfect for books like The Love Hypothesis.

-This Bollywood retelling of Jane Austen’s Emma is a sweet and easy-to-read book that brings Emma to life in a whole new way.
+This Bollywood retelling of Jane Austen’s Emma is a sweet and easy-to-read contemporary fiction book that brings Emma to life in a whole new way.

 Kamila Hussain lives with her dad and is trying to keep him healthy after a few health scares.
 She works with him at an accounting firm and spends her free time volunteering with animals and matchmaking.